 Parents: Sheltie x Border Collie mix

 Also known at the Borderland, the Border Sheepdog is another great combination of two talented sheep-herding dogs.
-Both the Sheltie and Border Collie have high instinctive, obedience and working intelligence.
+Both the Sheltie and Border Collie have high instincts and obedience & working IQ, making them very trainable dogs.

 As a result, the Border Sheepdog is a superb and versatile herding companions.
-In addition, they take obedience training very well and are always eager to learn.
+In addition, they take obedience training very seriously and are always eager to learn.
+In fact, some will need obedience as a way to get mental stimulation.

-These hybrids are still relatively new, so appearance can vary widely.
+These hybrids are still relatively new, so looks can vary widely.
 All we know is that they’re energetic, agile and athletic herding dogs.

 19. Border Collie Cocker